top of page

 • Qualified Operator: Cleared for independent operation.

-• Senior Operator: Machine tuning, quality judgment, basic anomaly analysis.
+• Senior Operator: Machine tuning, quality judgment, and basic anomaly analysis.

 • Team Leader: Drives continuous improvement and resolves bottlenecks.